digitalden3/denizyilmaz.cloud/README.md

 ### Project Description
 ------------------

-The architecture was deployed by using ClickOps and GitHub Actions as the CI/CD method.
+The architecture was deployed by using the AWS Management Console and GitHub Actions was used for the CI/CD method.

-The backend components of the website support a counter of visitors to the website.
-The data (visitor count value) is stored in a DynamoDB database, which is accessed by a Lambda function written in Python3.
-The function is accessed through a REST API created with API Gateway, which when called will invoke the Lambda function and forward back the direct response due to a “Lambda proxy” configuration.
-Each time the page is loaded, a short JavaScript script utilizes Fetch API to ping the endpoint of the counter API, before rendering the response in the footer of the page.
-The website fetches and displays the latest visitor count, while the Lambda function handles incrementation as it interacted exclusively with the database.
+I have recently made a dev branch and am currently working to automate this architecture with IaC (AWS SAM).

+The backend of this project has been deployed by AWS SAM and can be found [HERE](https://github.com/digitalden3/serverless-website-backend).

 ### HTML / CSS
 ------------------